What Is a 457(b)?

 Depending on where you work, your 457(b) plan will fall into one of two categories – governmental or non-governmental.
 The former refers to plans that are sponsored by government entities, whereas the latter represents those that aren’t.
 Each type of plan differs in the rules it has in place, which may impact how your account works.

 Governmental 457(b) plans are those sponsored by government entities, such as a state or city department.
-This type of plan operates much like other retirement plans, allowing you to deduct a portion of your pay from the account.
+This type of plan operates much like other retirement plans, allowing you to contribute a portion of your pay to the account on a tax-deferred basis.
 However, you’re subject to vesting policies (which depend on the employer) in this arrangement.
-These plans also allow you to roll your funds into another retirement plan, such as a 401(k) or 403(b).
+These plans also allow you to roll funds into into other eligible retirement accounts, such as an IRA, 401(k), or 403(b), depending on the receiving plan’s rules.

 Difference Between a 457(b) and a 403(b)

 Another common type of retirement plan for some state workers is a 403(b).
-This operates similarly to a 457(b), having the same contribution limits and similar investment options, but it’s generally for schoolteachers and employees of certain non-profit organizations.
-403(b)s also typically allow for employers to make contributions, while 457(b) plans don’t.
+This operates similarly to a 457(b), having the same contribution limits and similar investment options, but it’s generally for schoolteachers and employees of certain nonprofit organizations.
+403(b)s can also allow for employers to make contributions, while 457(b) plans can also allow employer contributions.

 Erika Kullberg, attorney and personal finance expert, explains that “the main difference between [the two plans] is their penalty clauses and catch-up provisions.”
 She adds that “[in] contrast to the 403(b), there are no penalties for early withdrawals from the 457(b), other than normal income taxes, as long as the employee separates from service before 59½.”